 The program aims to support earlier identification of health and wellbeing issues for children and young people in OOHC, providing timely intervention when required.
 The overall aim is to improve the short and long-term health, development and wellbeing outcomes for children and young people in OOHC, as well as support carers and placement stability.

 Each local health district has an OOCH Health Pathway coordinator responsible for managing and coordinating referrals across all facilities in their district.
-The contact details for each local coordinator can be found below.
 To find out which local health district you live in, search for your

 Phone: 08 8080 1100